 Recovery will take 7-14 days.
 After the procedure, you may have: Light bleedingNasal stuffiness or drainageSore throatBad breathDifficulty swallowingEar or throat painStiff or sore neckNasal speech

-After you leave the hospital, contact your doctor if any of the following occurs: A sudden increase in the amount of bleeding from the mouth or nose; If your child is swallowing a lot, check the back of their throat with a flashlight to look for bloodRedness, swelling, increasing pain, or any discharge from the nose or mouthIncreased swelling or redness of the eyesSigns of infection, including fever and chillsPain that cannot be controlled with the medicines you have been givenUncontrolled nausea or vomitingNoisy or difficulty breathing
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: A sudden increase in the amount of bleeding from the mouth or nose.
+If your child is swallowing a lot, check the back of their throat with a flashlight to look for bloodRedness, swelling, increasing pain, or any discharge from the nose or mouthIncreased swelling or redness of the eyesSigns of infection, including fever and chillsPain that cannot be controlled with the medications you were givenNoisy or difficulty breathing

 Gigante J. Tonsillectomy and adenoidectomy.

-Shehata EM, Ragab SM, Behiry ABS, Erfan FA, Gamea AM.
-Telescopic-assisted radiofrequency adenoidectomy: a prospective randomized controlled trial.
+Shehata EM, Ragab SM, et al. Telescopic-assisted radiofrequency adenoidectomy: a prospective randomized controlled trial.

 Am J Med.